Wh014M/crypto-watcher/readme.md

 7) Xlm - Stellar
 ```

-Programed in python with pysimplegui.
+Programed in Python with PySimpleGUI.

 # How it works:
 ```
-Program sends requests on Bitstamp API and recive back real time prices of cryptocurrency's.
+Program sends requests on Bitstamp API and recive back real-time prices of Cryptocurrencies.

 ```
 # How to use: